jensadev/te22-spelmotor/readme.md

 export default class Player extends GameObject {
   constructor(game) {
     ...
-    this.frameWidth = 32
+    this.frameWidth = 100
-    this.frameHeight = 32
+    this.frameHeight = 92
     this.frameX = 0
     this.frameY = 0

-    this.maxFrame = 2
+    this.maxFrames = 7
-    this.fps = 5
+    this.fps = 20
     this.timer = 0
     this.interval = 1000 / this.fps
   }